hantsy/ee8-sandbox/README.md

 Like me, some developers are a little disappointed about Java EE 8(JSR 366) , even complain it comes a little late.
 But no doubt there are still lots of new features and improvements which are valuable to update ourselves.

-Tow new specifications were introduced in Java EE 8.
+There tow new specifications were introduced in Java EE 8.

 * JSR 375 – Java EE Security API 1.0
 * JSR 367 – The Java API for JSON Binding (JSON-B) 1.0